Home > Blog > An Open Letter to Anyone Who Thinks Their Disability is a Cause for Inaccessibility

 An Open Letter to Anyone Who Thinks Their Disability is a Cause for Inaccessibility

-Stick figure riding on an envelope
+Disability Writer stick figure Lilly riding on an envelope

 When you see non-disabled people move around a city, what do you think?